Rule 4-704. Authority of court clerks.

 Statement of the Rule:

-(1) Unless otherwise ordered by the judge, the clerk of the court, for reasonable cause, is authorized to allow a defendant an extension of time to post bail.
+(1) Unless otherwise ordered by the judge, the clerk of the court, for reasonable cause, is authorized to allow a defendant an extension of time to pay fines.

-(2) Unless otherwise ordered by the judge, the clerk of the court is authorized to dismiss citations as provided in the Appendix C, Uniform Fine/Bail Schedule.
+(2) Unless otherwise ordered by the judge, the clerk of the court is authorized to dismiss citations as provided in the Appendix C, Uniform Fine Schedule.

 (3) Plea in abeyance agreements.